lellasone/bouncing_ball_sim/README.md

 ### Controller
 The program uses a 3 tier cascade controller as shown below to stabalize the ball's bouncing in the center of the plate.
-The inner most controller apply's a torque to set the plate's angle, the middle tier changes the plate's target angle to set the ball's horizontal velocity, and the outermost controller changes the horizontal velocity setpoint to move the ball to the plate's center.
+The inner most controller applies a torque to set the plate's angle, the middle tier changes the plate's target angle to set the ball's horizontal velocity, and the outermost controller changes the horizontal velocity setpoint to move the ball to the plate's center.
 This architecture was